sami-hatna66/snake-python/README.md

 # Snake
-Snake programmed in python using PyQt
+Snake programmed in python with PyQt for gui

 # Screenshots
 ![Gameplay](/screenshots/screenshot1.png)